Billy Joel Gets Namesake Street In NY Hometown As Student Musicians Play On: 'Very Cool'

 Joel told the crowd he was approached by state lawmakers a couple years ago about naming a street after him, but his taste soured when he learned that he had to be dead first.

 “I said honestly I’d rather still be alive and not have the street,” he said, drawing laughter from the crowd.
-“But now I’ve got the best of both worlds: I’m alive and I have the street.”
+“But now I’ve got the best of both worlds: I’m alive and I have the street.
+This is very cool."

 Also on hand for Thursday’s ceremony were band students from the James H. Vernon School, who had the honor of performing two songs for Joel, including his hit, “Piano Man.”